-All businesses, regardless of size, can claim an annual investment allowance of 100% on the first GBP 1 million per year of most qualifying expenditure.
+All businesses, regardless of size, can claim an annual investment allowance (AIA) of 100% on the first GBP 1 million per year of most qualifying expenditure.
 This is restricted to a single allowance for groups of companies or associated businesses.
-To stimulate business investment, the Finance Act 2019 increased the annual investment allowance to GBP 1 million (from GBP 200,000) for a two year period from 1 January 2019 to 31 March 2023.
+To stimulate business investment, the Finance Act 2019 increased the AIA to GBP 1 million (from GBP 200,000) from 1 January 2019 to 31 March 2023.
 The AIA has been made permanent at GBP 1 million from 1 April 2023.

 Capital allowances may also be available in respect of the cost of the acquisition of mineral assets and extraction, generally at the rates of 10% and 25%.

 Excess capital allowances are generally recaptured on disposal.
 The recapture is calculated on a 'pool' basis for most machinery and equipment, in which case there is no recapture unless the sale proceeds exceeds the total tax written down value of the pooled assets or on cessation of a qualifying activity.